-Our expert professionals are here to make the experience of facing an IRS tax audit or notification less overwhelming.
+Our expert professionals are here to make the experience of facing an IRS tax audit, examination, or notification less overwhelming.
 Our tax audit defense services are easy to use and have unparalleled value.
 For additional questions, please check our Frequently Asked Questions, or call us at 800.922.8348.

 I'm facing a tax audit and need help now!

-Receiving an audit can be a nightmarish experience.
+Receiving an IRS audit letter can be a nightmarish experience.
 That’s why we’re here—so you’ll never have to face the IRS alone.
-The first step in getting tax audit help is to let us evaluate your audit or notice letter.
+The first step in getting tax audit help is to let us evaluate your IRS audit or notice letter.

 Here is what you can expect during our evaluation process: